What Is A Non-Owner-Occupied Mortgage?

 Using Non-Owner-Occupied Loans For Renovations

-A non-owner-occupied renovation loan is a little bit different from a tradition non-owner-occupied loan.
+A non-owner-occupied renovation loan is a little bit different from a traditional non-owner-occupied loan.
 Instead of simply using the funds to purchase a property, you can use the funds from a non-owner-occupied renovation loan to purchase the property and cover renovation costs.

 As a real estate investor, this may sound like a great opportunity.
 But there are a few considerations to keep in mind: